Hosea1989/Nexus_Sharing/README.md

+# Nexus_Sharing
+This website was made from a course project I did in school so I am putting it here and gonna continue working on it.

-# CSC 317 Course Project
+## CSC 317 Course Project

 ## Purpose